-A. The fees for officials in Baseball, Basketball, Cheerleading, Field Hockey, Football, Gymnastics, Hockey, Lacrosse, Winter Track, Spring Track, Soccer, Softball, Swimming, Volleyball, and Wrestling are contained in each signed agreement:

-- 1) BASEBALL: - a.
-Two umpires required, except in cases of unusual circumstances approved by the RIIL or emergencies. - b.
-If one of the assigned umpires fails to appear and one Board member umpires the game, that umpire shall receive one and one half the regular contest fee. - 2) BASKETBALL: - a.
+- A. The fees for officials in Baseball, Basketball, Spring Track, Soccer, Softball, and Wrestling are contained in each signed agreement: 1.
+BASEBALL: - a.
+Two umpires required, except in cases of unusual circumstances approved by the RIIL Middle School 6-8 or emergencies. - b.
+If one of the assigned umpires fails to appear and one Board member umpires the game, that umpire shall receive one and one half the regular contest fee.
+2. BASKETBALL: - a.
+Two officials required, except in cases of unusual circumstances approved by the RIIL Middle School 6-8 or emergencies. - b.
+If one official fails to appear and one official referees the game, that official shall receive one and one half the regular contest fee.
+3. CROSS COUNTRY: - a.
+Officials assigned will be determined by the RIIL/Director.
+4. SPRING TRACK: - a.
+Officials assigned will be determined by the Director.
+5. SOCcer: - i.
+Two officials required, except in cases of unusual circumstances approved by the RIIL or emergencies. - ii.
+If one official fails to appear and one official referees the game, that official shall receive one and one half the regular contest fee.
+6. SOFTBALL: - a.
 Two officials required, except in cases of unusual circumstances approved by the RIIL or emergencies. - b.
-If one official fails to appear and one official referees the game, that official shall receive one and one half the regular contest fee. - 3) CHEERLEADING: - a.
-1. Officials assigned will be determined by the RIIL/Director. - 4) CROSS COUNTRY: - a.
-Officials assigned will be determined by the RIIL/Director. - 5) FIELD HOCKEY: - a.
-Two officials required, except in cases of unusual circumstances approved by the RIIL or emergencies. - b.
-If one official fails to appear and one official referees the game, that official shall receive one and one half the regular contest fee. - 6) FOOTBALL: - a.
-Four officials required, except in cases of unusual circumstances approved by the RIIL or emergencies. - 7) GYMNASTICS: - a.
-Two officials required, except in cases of unusual circumstances approved by the RIIL or emergencies. - 8) HOCKEY: - a.
-Two officials required, except in cases of unusual circumstances approved by the RIIL or emergencies. - 9) LACROSSE - a.
-Two officials required, except in cases of unusual circumstances approved by the RIIL or emergencies. - 10) WINTER TRACK: - a.
-Three (3) officials assigned as determined by the Director. - 11) SPRING TRACK: - a.
-Officials assigned will be determined by the Director. - 12) SOCER: - a.
-Two officials required, except in cases of unusual circumstances approved by the RIIL or emergencies. - b.
-If one official fails to appear and one official referees the game, that official shall receive one and one half the regular contest fee. - 13) SOFTBALL:
+If one official fails to appear and one official referees the game, that official shall receive one and one half the regular contest fee.
+7. WRESTLING: - a.
+One official required.